sparcut/BetterYTG/README.md

-# BetterIPTV
+# BetterYTG
-BetterIPTV boosts Ice Poseidon's YouTube Live Stream with more emotes, going live notifications and more.
+BetterYTG enhances YouTube Gaming Livestream's with more emotes (Twitch, BTTV Emotes), new features, and more.